IOsonoTAN/simple-facebook-graph-api/README.md

 - Response to JSON or Array.

 ### How to use (You can see the getAPI.php and postAPI.php)
-- Before use:
+#### Before use:
-You should have access token before. (user token or page token)
+- You should have access token before. (user token or page token, related: https://github.com/IOsonoTAN/facebook-access-token)

 - Basic
 ~~~php